 04.09.17 The quality of the questions we ask ourselves can have a significant impact on the way a person thinks, feels and behaves.
-Often, when a client comes in for a consultation it can be that the fear, anxiety, worry or stress that they express they are feeling is down to the limits or boundaries they will create for themselves and their relationship to their environment.
+Often, when a client comes in for a consultation it can be that the fear, anxiety, worry or stress that they express they are feeling, can be down to the limits or boundaries a person will create for themselves and their relationship to their environment.
 People will often find themselves using 'Why?' type questions, which in my years of experience can be one of most limiting words in the English language.
 For example Why is xxxxx happening to me?, or Why am I feeling this way? are typical questions of the many and varied 'Why' type questions I regularly hear.
 The problem is not the question itself, it is how the mind answers the question that can create the limits or boundaries to empowered thinking.
 Why questions nearly always result in 'because' answers.
 In other words, the 'because' answer could be considered as a means of justification for the way the person is feeling.
 But what if the 'because' answer is something negative e.g. 'Because you are not good enough' or 'Because you deserve to feel that way' how does that response further reinforce a persons beliefs about themselves or their environment?
-The good news is that Why? is not the only question a person can use.
+The good news is that Why? is not the only question a person can ask of themselves.
 Using a system of Cartesian questions a person can expand their responses into many more perspectives.
 In my experience it is the clients ability to learn what options exist to asking empowering questions and how to use the questions effectively that can be the catalyst for positive change.
-It is a person own thinking that can create the boundaries or limits to the way we think, and so it follows that learning to ask the right questions can help remove them.
+It is a person own thinking that can create the boundaries or limits to the way they think, and so it follows that learning to ask the right questions can help remove them.
 New perspectives bring new meaning.
-The more perspectives there are the more choice to see things in different ways a person has, leading to new ways of thinking, feeling and behaving.
+The more perspectives there are the more choice to see things in different ways a person has, leading to new empowered patterns of thinking, feeling and behaving.

 07.08.17 It may be indicative of the world we live in today but the amount of requests I am now receiving for anxiety and fear based emotion has been steadily rising for quite some time.
 For those people who suffer from anxiousness, fear and/or depression, the world can seem an intimidating and uncompromising place to be.
 There is an important question or distinction to be asked.
 Does a person feel the way they do because of the environment or circumstances they find themselves in or does a person create their own reality from the feelings or thoughts they generate internally?
 To help someone overcome their internal conflicts, It is important to help them distinguish what is real and what is not.
 Something said or seen which is initially considered just a passing thought may escalate into a belief pattern that can become extremely limiting to person.
 If the belief is strong enough, it can feel very real, even though there may be little or no evidence to back it up.
 Humans have the capacity to make their own reality.
 "The prover proves what the thinker thinks" syndrome.
 In my nine and a half years of experience and over two thousand sessions, it is helping people to create choices in their ways of thinking that can have the most curative effect.
 It is when a person limits their choice of response to only one outcome or truth that their beliefs can become very self limiting and in turn affect their feeling of happiness, health and wellbeing.